mysql/mysql-router/README.txt

 ### Extension Structure ###

-To define a new extension, you have to create an instance of the `Extension` structure in your plugin similar to this:
+To define a new extension, you have to create an instance of the `Extension` structure in your extension similar to this:

     #include "extension.h"